Skip to main content

 How does Houston County compare to neighboring counties?

-Houston County's estimated bill of $2,103/year is $115 less than neighboring Peach County ($2,218).
+The median Houston County tax bill of $1,835/year (Census ACS 2024) is $282 less than neighboring Peach County ($2,117).
 But a lower county average does not mean your individual home is correctly assessed.

 How do I appeal my property tax in Houston County?

-File a PT-311A with the Houston County Board of Assessors at 201 Perry Pkwy, Perry, GA 31069 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Houston County Board of Assessors at 201 Perry Pkwy, Perry, GA 31069, within 45 days of your notice date.
+Miss that window by a day and Perry-area owners forfeit the whole year.

 What evidence wins a Houston County property tax appeal?